xavierdpt/endometriose/zen/macrophages.md

 ## Apoptotic Cell Clearance

-One of the most important homeostatic functions of macrophages is the clearance of apoptotic cells, a process called efferocytosis.
+One of the important homeostatic functions of macrophages is the clearance of apoptotic cells, a process called efferocytosis.
 This function is crucial for maintaining tissue health and preventing the accumulation of dead cells that could trigger inflammatory responses.
 Apoptotic cells display "eat-me" signals, such as phosphatidylserine exposure on their outer membrane, that are recognized by macrophage receptors.

 The clearance of apoptotic cells is anti-inflammatory, as it prevents the release of intracellular contents that could act as danger signals.
 Macrophages that have ingested apoptotic cells often adopt an anti-inflammatory phenotype and produce immunosuppressive cytokines.
 This process is essential for the resolution of inflammation and maintenance of tissue homeostasis.